NICHD components support and/or conduct research on the following aspects of HIV/AIDS.

 Both the PDB and the MPIDB are involved in building research capacity in HIV/AIDS through training and infrastructure development in the African, Asian, and Latin American nations most affected by the disease.

-A seperate study by NISDI Brazilian scientists evaluated adherence to antiretroviral therapy during pregnancy and postpartum, finding that adherence to treatment significantly decreased after delivery, indicating a need for additional support to women postpartum (Source: Kreitchmann, R. et. al. (2012).
+A separate study by NISDI Brazilian scientists evaluated adherence to antiretroviral therapy during pregnancy and postpartum, finding that adherence to treatment significantly decreased after delivery, indicating a need for additional support to women postpartum (Source: Kreitchmann, R. et. al. (2012).
 AIDS Patient Care STDs.
 PMID: 22663185).

 Other Activities and Advances